-Attention: This publication will no longer be revised on an annual basis.
-The information contained in this publication no longer requires annual updates.
-To find changes that may affect current year returns, see What's New in your income tax return instructions; Publication 553; What's Hot in Tax Forms, Pubs, and Other Tax Products at www.irs.gov/formspubs.
-The information removed from this publication is available in the Instructions for Form 1065 and Partner's Instructions for Schedule K-1 (Form 1065).
-To comment on this revision process, see Comments and Suggestions on page 2.
+Attention: This publication is not revised on an annual basis.
+The information contained in this publication does not require annual updates.
+To find changes that may affect current year returns, see What's New in your income tax return instructions and What's Hot in Tax Forms, Pubs, and Other Tax Products at www.irs.gov/formspubs.
+The information not included in this publication is available in the Instructions for Form 1065 and Partner's Instructions for Schedule K-1 (Form 1065).